lha0/IST-JAV/README.md

-# JAVA project "My Pocketmon"
+# IST-4-JAV project "Mon Pokemon"
+### Jiun Gwak, Haneul Kim, Hayeong Lee

 ## Description
 This project is writing a mini game in Java.
 The game we made is raising a character, while encountering enemy and buying item, etc.